Economy of Lebanon: Investment

+Lebanon was unable to attract significant foreign aid to help it rebuild from both the long civil war (1975–89) and the Israeli occupation of the south (1978–2000).
+In addition, the delicate social balance and the near- dissolution of central government institutions during the civil war handicapped the state as it sought to capture revenues to fund the recovery effort.
+Thus it accumulated significant debt, which by 2001 had reached $28 billion, or nearly 150% of GDP.
+Economic performance was sluggish in 2000 and 2001 (zero growth in 2000, and estimates between 1.0 and 1.4% in 2001, largely attributed to slight increases in tourism, banking, industry, and construction).
+Unemployment is estimated at 14% for 2000 and 29% among the 15-24-year age group, with preliminary estimates of further increases in 2001.
+However, many Lebanese expatriates have been able to return to the country due to the negative financial situations they are facing abroad, due to the global economic crisis.
+Also, more job opportunities are attracting more Lebanese youths for a chance to return and work in Lebanon, and also a benefit for the Lebanese living in the country, graduating from universities.

 Corruption

 According to NGO Transparency International Lebanon ranks 138th out of 180 countries surveyed in the Corruption Perceptions Index.
 A poll conducted by Transparency International in 2016 indicated that 92% of Lebanese thought that corruption had increased that year.
 Additionally, 67% of the respondents indicated that they believed that the majority of the political and economical elites were corrupted, and 76% indicated that the government was doing poorly when it came to fighting corruption.

 As of July 2020, Riad Salamé, governor of Banque du Liban (the country's central bank) since 1993, has had his assets frozen, and is facing an October hearing accused of the embezzlement of central bank assets, and the mismanagement of public funds.

 The already suffering country was struck by a huge explosion on 4 August 2020.
 The explosion devastated the Port of Beirut and destroyed many houses, leaving almost 300,000 people homeless.
 This explosion has led to the demolition of the country's main harbor that was used to import food.